bencardoen/DataCurator.jl/README.md

 ## Template
 A template is a set of conditions that a user specifies as recipe describing the layout of the dataset.
+You can either define them as "I want X, Y, Z to be true, and do A if it's not".
+You can also reverse, and state "On X, Y, or Z, do A".
+You can also specify defaults, use shorthand code, and work with hierarchical templates.

 ## Verification
 Verification is quite simply verifying in place if a dataset confirms to a template, logging when part of the dataset does not match the dataset.